lehins/django-smartfields/docs/source/index.rst

 ``pre_processor`` and ``processor`` kwargs.
 An actual model attribute or a field which a processed value will be assigned to is specifyied by one or none of the kwargs ``suffix`` and ``attname``.
-More details on those see documentation on ``Dependency``, but for now let's see couple simple examples.
+More details on those see documentation on ``Dependency``, but for now let's see a couple of simple examples.

 Example 1
 ^^^^^^^^^

-* Let's say we have a Product model where a slug needs to be automatically generated from product's name and also properly modified to look like a slug.
+Let's say we have a Product model where a slug needs to be automatically generated from product's name and also properly modified to look like a slug.

 .. code-block:: python